-How Do They Grow?
+How Do Tower Cranes Grow?

 Tower cranes arrive at the construction site on 10 to 12 tractor-trailer rigs.
-The crew uses a mobile crane to assemble the jib and the machinery section, and places these horizontal members on a 40-foot (12-m) mast that consists of two mast sections.
+The crew uses a mobile crane to assemble the jib and the machinery section, and places these horizontal members on a 40-foot (12-meter) mast that consists of two mast sections.
 The mobile crane then adds the counterweights.

 The mast rises from this firm foundation.
 The mast is a large, triangulated lattice structure, typically 10 feet (3.2 meters) square.
 The triangulated structure gives the mast the strength to remain upright.